Partnerships & LLPs

+Partnerships are a popular way to structure your business.
 There are three types of partnership that can be established under Gibraltar law: general partnerships, limited partnerships and limited liability partnerships.

 ‘General’ partnerships, sometimes referred to as ‘traditional’ partnerships, are the sort of partnerships envisaged by the Partnership Act 1895.
 Each partner can act on behalf of the partnership in the conduct of its business with binding effect on the other partners, and all partners have unlimited liability for the debts of the partnership.
 A general partnership is not a legal person.

 The concept of a ‘limited partnership’ was introduced by the Limited Partnerships Act 1927 and it allows a person to be a ‘limited partner’, whose liability for the partnership’s debts is limited to his or her capital contribution to the partnership.
 A limited partnership must consist of at least one general partner, whose liability is unlimited, and one limited partner; limited partners must not be involved in the management of the partnership’s business.
 Unlike general partnerships, limited partnerships have separate legal personality.

 The LLP Act provides for the creation of a legal entity known as a limited liability partnership.
 A limited liability partnership is a ‘body corporate’ with legal personality separate from its members.
 It enables each member to limit his/its liability for the partnership’s debts to an amount (usually the capital they have invested in the limited liability partnership) agreed with the other members of the limited liability partnership.

 Like general partnerships, a limited liability partnership can be formed by two or more (natural or legal) persons, including other limited liability partnerships, carrying on a business with a view to profit.